Skip to main content

 From the CPA Ontario NFP Conference, November 2025

-That realization is why the Mission Multiplier Program exists.
+That realisation is why the Mission Multiplier Program exists.
 Why the AI Governance Advisory exists.
 Why every element of PF TECH is structured around building capacity in the sector — not just deploying technology into it.
 The infrastructure only matters if the people using it know what to do with it.

 05·Chapter